Chronic Diarrhea for a Month (or More): 7 Causes, Gastroenterologist Explains.

 - Non-steroidal anti-inflammatory drugs such as Ibuprofen (Advil®) and diclofenac.

-- Colchicine (Mitigare®); a drug used in gout and familial Mediterranean fever.
+- Colchicine (Mitigare®); is a drug used in gout and familial Mediterranean fever.

 - ACE inhibitors (an anti-hypertensive medication).